 Successful Scientific Writing and Publishing: A Step-by-Step Approach - PMC

-Consider submitting your work to the ULM Journal of Interprofessional Practice and Collaboration as well if this fits your agenda.
+Consider submitting your work to the ULM Journal of Interprofessional Practice and Collaboration.
+The Journal of Interprofessional Practice and Collaboration (JIPC) is an open access

 There are several organizations, both internal and external, that can provide funds for your activities.
 (This is not an exhaustive list)